Carapacik/swagger_parser/swagger_parser/README.md

   squish_clients: false # Optional.
 Set 'true' to put all clients in one folder.
 Default: false
   client_postfix: Client # Optional.
 Set postfix for Client class and file.
 Default: Client
   freezed: false # Optional (dart only).
 Set 'true' to generate data classes using freezed package.
 Default: false
+  include_to_json_in_enums: false # Optional.
+Set 'true' to include toJson() in enums.
+If set to false, serialization will use .name instead.
+Default: false
   replacement_rules: # Optional.
 Set regex replacement rules for the names of the generated classes/enums.
 All rules are applied in order.
+    # Example of rule
     - pattern: "[0-9]+"
       replacement: ""
-  include_to_json_in_enums: false # Optional.
-Set 'true' to include toJson() in enums.
-If set to false, serialization will use .name instead.
-Default: false
 ```